An Educational Intermission

 “Everything is predictive modeling, algorithms and actuaries making the decisions…we have really moved away from risk Underwriting.
 I’m delighted to say, however, that Nova has not gone down that path.
 They look for ways to find a creative solution when one is needed, as opposed to just saying ‘No’.”

-Aside from our mad Underwriting skills, what CRE appreciates most about working with Nova are the people, “they are an oasis in the dessert of manufactured insurance, a beacon of hope.”
+Aside from our mad Underwriting skills, what CRE appreciates most about working with Nova are the people.
+According to Derek, “they are an oasis in the dessert of manufactured insurance, a beacon of hope.”